If you can, sit on the right hand side of the train when you get on at St Erth. The views out across the sea are fantastic!

 St Ives has four top quality beaches to explore – read more about each of them.

 Artistic connections in St Ives date back to Victorian times when artists were attracted to the town for its special light.
-Explore the many artist’s studios scattered through the town (please note that Tate St Ives is closed until 31 March 2017 – although the Barbara Hepworth Museum and Sculpture Garden remains open daily).
+Explore the many artist’s studios scattered through the town or visit Tate St Ives.

 A two-week annual festival full of great music, exhibitions, walks, talks, comedy, theatre, plays and poetry.
 There are over 300 events at this year’s festival.